wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

-Again, there are not that much lines of code here.
-With `EmbeddingModel` we can call any embedding model to get the vector representation of a user prompt which in Kotlin it is as `FloatArray` object.
+Again, there are not that many lines of code here.
+With `EmbeddingModel`, we can call any embedding model to get the vector representation of a user prompt, which in Kotlin is a `FloatArray` object.
 It's thanks to the [Spring AI](https://spring.io/projects/spring-ai) framework.
 The `EmbeddingModel` is Spring's interface for interacting with various embedding models.
-The only thing that needs to done to add it is to insert following dependency to the build tool (Gradle or Maven):
+The only thing that needs to be done to add it is to insert the following dependency to the build tool (Gradle or Maven):

 ```kotlin
 dependencies {